neochiken/Merethic/README.md

 ![Desktop Shortcut Creation](img/DesktopShortcut00.png)

 Done!
 You should now have a shortcut on your desktop which you can now run the modlist from.
-Don't run Skyrim from within Steam as it won't launch MO2's virtual file system to make a modded game instance.
+Don't run Skyrim from within Steam.

 # Mod Setup
-When starting a new game, create your character and once done, *DO NOTHING ELSE* and allow the mods to initialise and the MCM recording to run.
+When starting a new game, create your character and once done, *DO NOTHING ELSE* and allow the mods to initialise.

-The MCM setup is automated and will run on its own after you've finished character creation.
-As mentioned, *DO NOTHING* until the window pops-up telling you to save.
+Once initialised, open the MCM Config menu, navigate to the MCM Recorder menu and run `Part 1`.
+Play the recording and allow it to finish.

+Save your game and reload.

+Navigate to the same menu and run `Part 2`.

+Save your game and reload.

-IED needs manual setup currently - I promise it won't take long:
+IED needs manual setup currently:

 Without the game paused, press `BACKSPACE` to open the IED menu and in the top menu bar, click `View` and then `Gear Positioning` to open the Gear Positioning menu.